 Fit to Child: Forward Facing

-The Sonus has an important limit for forward facing use: the child must weigh 22 lbs AND be at least 2 years old.
+The Sonus has an important limit for forward facing use: the child must weigh 22 pounds AND be at least 2 years old.
 We applaud this minimum because riding rear facing is safer for those young passengers.

 4 Years Old

 Like her 2 year old brother above, this kiddo is at the top end of the growth chart.
 We were thrilled to have them try this seat for us so we could see how much room they’d have.
-At 4 years, 6 months old, she’s 45 inches tall and weighs 48 lbs.
+At 4 years, 6 months old, she’s 45 inches tall and weighs 48 pounds.
 She’s on the top harness slot and though she’s got some room to grow height-wise, she’ll be at the max 50 lb weight limit fairly soon.
 We wouldn’t suggest the Sonus for families whose children are on the top end of the growth chart.